theforeman/theforeman.org/plugins/foreman_remote_execution/0.0/index.md

 </table>

 Each component is packaged for platforms that Foreman is officially packaged for.
-Since both Foreman a Smart proxy plugins requires Dynflow, Ruby 1.9+ is required.
+Since both Foreman and Smart proxy plugins requires Dynflow, Ruby 1.9+ is required.
 Foreman 1.9+ should be compatible with 0.0.* versions.